-As a result, for many clients, the best advice for minimizing the combined effect of the New Jersey and federal estate taxes may be to have an estate plan that incorporates maximum flexibility at the death of the first spouse - if the family situation is appropriate.
-In that way, using disclaimer planning, a decision could be made at or after the first death (instead of when the instruments are signed) to incur New Jersey Estate Tax now and minimize federal estate tax later, or vice versa.
-But for clients with larger estates, it may be more beneficial to forgo the flexibility of a disclaimer plan and simply opt to set up a fully funded credit shelter trust at the first death.
+As a result, for many clients, the best advice for minimizing the combined effect of any applicable estate taxes may be to have an estate plan that incorporates maximum flexibility at the death of the first spouse - if the family situation is appropriate.
+In that way, using disclaimer planning, a decision could be made at or after the first death (instead of when the instruments are signed) to incur a potential state estate tax now and potentially minimize federal estate tax later, or vice versa.

 Disclaimer Planning: Disclaimer planning utilizes Will provisions that permit funding the bypass trust for the benefit of the surviving spouse with an amount that the surviving spouse chooses to disclaim within nine months of the death of the first spouse, allowing a second - and presumably much later - look at the family estate plan.
-By use of a prudent and timely disclaimer, the bypass trust could - at the election of the surviving spouse - either be funded to the maximum extent (which would likely cause New Jersey Estate Tax to be payable but might minimize federal estate tax at the death of the surviving spouse) or the funding of that trust could be cut back (which could eradicate any New Jersey Estate Tax but might incur higher federal estate tax later).
+By use of a prudent and timely disclaimer, the bypass trust could - at the election of the surviving spouse - either be funded to the maximum extent (which would likely cause state estate tax to be payable but might minimize federal estate tax at the death of the surviving spouse) or the funding of that trust could be cut back (which could eradicate any state estate tax but might incur higher federal estate tax later).
 In either case, the assets of the estate would still pass to or in trust for the benefit of the surviving spouse, but the optimal tax situation could be re-assessed at the latest possible date rather than being locked in at the execution of the planning instruments.
+The repeal of the New Jersey estate tax in 2018 may make this flexible approach even more desirable in the appropriate family situation.